It was 97° with a feels-like temperature in the 100s.

 She hates the noise, and I just couldn't care less.

-Everyone in the neighborhood shoots them off, all we have to do is sit on the swing or in the she-shed and watch the show.
+All we have to do is sit on the swing or in the she-shed and watch the show.

 He loves them, though.